kamilmuzyka/reviseus/README.md

 ## Description

 `Revise.us` is a single page application created as a place for peer reviews and revisions.
 It was developed in pure JavaScript using Web Components API.
-The server runs as a Node/Express application that uses PostgreSQL as its database.
+The server runs as a Node/Express application that uses PostgreSQL as a database.

 ## Prerequisites